-The above estimate used the number of bank suspensions as the "f" variable, to take advantage of its availability all the way back to 1911, since the results were similar when the deposit measure was used for the shorter period starting in 1922.
-The dependent variable is postal savings' share of all time and other savings deposits; results were similar when the same exercise was done for postal savings as a percent of deposits at thrift institutions only.
+The above estimate used the number of bank suspensions as the f variable, to take advantage of its availability all the way back to 1911, since the results were similar when the deposit measure was used for the shorter period starting in 1922.
+The dependent variable is postal savings' share of all time and other savings deposits; results were similar when the same exercise was done for postal savings as a percentage of deposits at thrift institutions only.

-The immigration variable, eu, was omitted as it was not significant - except for the pre-New Deal period, when it was significant only if the "wealth" variable was left out, implying that the influence of the sharp decline in immigration up to the mid-1930s cannot be distinguished from the upward trend in average deposit wealth.
+An explanatory variable for recent European immigration (the number arriving in the previous five years as a percentage of the adult U.S. population) was included in the initial estimates but omitted from the final equation as it was not significant-except for the pre-New Deal period, when it was significant only if the "wealth" variable was left out, implying that the influence of the sharp decline in immigration up to the mid-1930s cannot be distinguished from the upward trend in average deposit wealth.

-If the hypothesis that confidence in private banks is a major factor is true, then it follows that the New Deal's introduction of federal deposit insurance should have made a difference.
+If confidence in private banks is a major factor, then it follows that the New Deal's introduction of federal deposit insurance should have made a difference.
 A test for a structural break after 1935 indeed found significant difference.
-Separate regressions (following the same two-stage least squares methodology) yield21 For 1914-1935:
+Separate regressions (following the same two-stage least squares methodology) yield the following.20 p_t = 2.959 + 1.5542 r_t + 0.1009 f_t - 0.0035 w_t + 0.0995 m_t + 0.6649 p{t-1}.